 |A condition is true

 There is not much to choose between the two languages in terms of functionality.
-There is little performance difference between a VB and a C# routine.
+There is little performance difference, if any, between a VB.Net and a C# routine.

-In any event, performance for a Company's administration systems is more dependent on database design optimisation, network traffic and data record access efficiency – than programming language efficiency.
+In any event, performance of a Company's administration systems is more dependent on database design optimisation, network traffic and data record access efficiency – than programming language efficiency.

 Some of the latest enhancements to Visual Basic.Net have kept the language in line with C#.
 But these enhancements have added an unwelcome degree of complexity.
 And complexity leads to increased maintenance costs.

 These enhancements were:

 - Option Infer

 - Lambda Expressions